Samshal/Acl/README.md

 `\Samshal\acl` allows roles to inherit permissions from other roles.
 The Acl component has an `inherits` method that accepts a Role object as parameter.
 You can also pass in a string, but it must be the id of an already existent role object.

 ###### Automatically grant permissions on all resources.
 You can also call a Permission object without any parameter.
-This grants the permission in question on all resources defined within the ACL on the Role in question.
+This grants the permission in question on all resources defined within the ACL on the Role in session.

 ## Maintainer of this Library
 This library is currently developed and maintained by [Samuel Adeshina](http://samshal.github.io)